Course details

 • June Intake (Full-time study mostly online with on-campus block courses at Mt Albert)

-• Ideal for students living outside Auckland and wanting to progress into higher-level qualification in animal study
+• Ideal for students living outside Auckland and wanting to progress into a higher-level qualification in animal study

 • Online delivery over 19 weeks (June – November)